-Compared with Sub-6GHz, mmwave technology has four major advantages: First, the millimeter wave spectrum resources are rich, and the user experience rate is higher; second, the millimeter wave communication delay in technical realization is smaller; third, the millimeter wave antenna is small and the equipment is lighter, easily achieving the quantification, and more convenient deployment; fourth, because of the mechanism of point-to-point communication, millimeter wave has higher positioning accuracy than Sub-6GHz.
+Compared with Sub-6GHz, there are four major advantages of millimeter wave communication: First, the millimeter wave spectrum resources are rich, and the user experience rate is higher; second, the millimeter wave technology delay in technical realization is smaller; third, the millimeter wave antenna is small and the equipment is lighter, easily achieving the quantification, and more convenient deployment; fourth, because of the mechanism of point-to-point communication, millimeter wave has higher positioning accuracy than Sub-6GHz.